iron-io/docs/worker/integrations/index.md

 2. Go to Geting Started page to instructions.
 It works as any other library for your programming language:
   * [IronMQ Overview](/mq).
 Use orange button at top right to select the language you prefer.
   * IronCache documentation is on client libraries' pages.
 Basics & Ruby gem integration are available [here](/cache).
-3. Create your worker, upload and queue.
+3. Create your worker.
+4. Make sure to include [your configuration file](/worker/reference/configuration) in the worker to provide your credentials.
+5. Upload and queue your worker.

 Now you can login in the [HUD](https://hud.iron.io) and check worker's log.